smile3io/Website/README.md

   - Picture of project/output
   - Ability to sort the projects using different filters (language, topic)
   - single project
-    - Summary of how long it took (start and end dates) and what I learned
+    - Summary of how long it took (start and end dates(month/year)) and what I learned
     - Showcase the technologies and concepts I learned and used in the project
     - Show any extra things I learned and experimented with
 - education in a timechart